EnriqueShrem/B3-RoboticsLab/README.md

 # B3-RoboticsLab
-In this repository we cover the work done by the group B3 for the Final Tasks for the Introduction to Robotics Tutorial Course
+In this repository we cover the work done by the group B3 for the Final Tasks for the Introduction to Robotics Tutorial course

 Members: Jose Flores, Danna Lopez, Facundo Rolon, Enrique Shrem